What is rental car insurance on a credit card?

 Quick insights

-- What’s covered by this insurance varies across credit cards, so it’s a good idea to familiarize yourself with your card’s Guide to Benefits.
+- Auto rental coverage can vary across credit cards, so it may be a good idea to familiarize yourself with your card’s Guide to Benefits.

-Read on to learn the ins and outs of credit card car rental insurance.
+Read on to learn the ins and outs of credit card auto rental coverage.

-How rental car insurance on a credit card works
+How auto rental coverage on a credit card works

-If your credit card includes car rental insurance, you may have protection against theft or collision damage to your rental car.
-This insurance is usually a form of secondary coverage, meaning it pays out after your personal auto policy.
-Some credit cards may offer auto rental insurance that serves as primary coverage, allowing you to bypass your auto insurer.
+If your credit card includes auto rental coverage, you may have protection against theft or collision damage to your rental car.
+This is usually a form of secondary coverage, meaning it pays out after your personal auto policy.
+Some credit cards may offer this protection benefit as primary coverage, potentially allowing you to bypass your auto insurer.

 Primary vs. secondary rental car insurance

-It’s helpful to ask the administrator how their rental car insurance works in relation to your personal auto insurance.
+It’s often helpful to understand how a credit card's auto rental coverage works in relation to your personal auto insurance.
 If the card issuer provides primary coverage, that means you can bypass your personal auto insurance and potentially avoid a deductible.
 This may help you stop your premiums from rising.
-But this kind of coverage is less common and is typically limited to specific credit cards.
+But this kind of coverage is less common and is typically limited to specific credit cards—often those that charge annual fees.

 Secondary coverage—the most common type offered by credit cards—means your auto insurer pays the claim.
-Your credit card car rental insurance may reimburse you for your deductible and cover other expenses not included in your primary policy.
+Your credit card car auto rental coverage may reimburse you for your deductible and cover other expenses not included in your primary policy.

-Be sure to inquire about what’s covered by your credit card car rental insurance.
+It may be a good idea to check what’s covered by your credit card's auto rental coverage.
 Here’s what’s commonly included:

 - Collision or loss damage waiver: Frequently the most expensive coverage, the waiver usually applies to damage related to accidents, vandalization, theft, fire and weather events.